decentraland/old-documentation/_posts/blockchain-interactions/2018-01-09-create-a-dapp.md

 A decentralized application, or dApp, is one that runs on a distributed peer to peer network rather than from a central server.

-In the context of the blockchain, a dApp uses smart contracts in its back-end to interact with the blockchain.
+In the context of blockchain, a dApp uses smart contracts and possibly a P2P network, instead of a Web API service.
 A dApp may also expose a front end and cache information from the blockchain temporarily, but its output is ultimately reflected on-chain.

 See [this site](https://blockchainhub.net/decentralized-applications-dapps/) for a more complete overview about dApps.